coreboot/coreboot/Documentation/tutorial/part3.md

-be hard to be mock (for example due to complicated dependencies) and thus should be simply linked into the test binaries, all hardware dependencies need to be mocked out, since in the user-space host environment, targets hardware is not available.
+be hard to be mock (for example due to complicated dependencies) and thus should be simply linked into the test binaries, all hardware dependencies need to be mocked out, since in the user-space host environment, target hardware is not available.

 ```eval_rst
 .. admonition:: i2c-test example